- Residential Application Form

 - Closing disclosure

-A minimum deposit of $125 is required for residential accounts.
-The deposit can be waived for residential accounts if the following criteria applies:
+A minimum deposit of $125 inside the city limits and $150 outside the city limits is required for residential accounts.
+The deposit can be waived for residential accounts if the following criteria apply:

 - The customer has had at least 24 consecutive months of utility service with the City of Schertz within the previous 24 month period without ANY late payments